International Study Centre

 You will need to meet certain entry requirements to study at Lancaster University International Study Centre.
 If your English is not at a high enough level to enter the International Foundation Year, you can first complete an English Language Preparation course.

-The International Study Centre promotes active participation from students, to prepare you for the style of teaching you will encounter at the University.
-You will be encouraged to contribute in seminars, tutorials and lectures.
-Our small class sizes ensure that students receive individual attention from our supportive tutors.
-You will also have your own academic personal tutor.
+Whichever way you study with us, you will have the opportunity to take an active part in seminars, tutorials and lectures to prepare you for the style of teaching and learning you will experience at the University.
+Our class sizes are small, so that you can receive individual attention from our experienced and highly qualified tutors.
+You will also have individual support from an academic personal tutor.

 Explore tuition fees.
 You should also budget for living expenses.